jaccomoc/jactl/docs/README.md

 I wanted a language that was a joy to code in, was easy for Java programmers to pick up, provided a secure extension mechanism for applications, and was non-blocking.
-Nothing I found satisfied all of these needs and so Jactl was born.
+Nothing I found satisfied all these needs and so Jactl was born.

 ## Features